The Best Spots for LGBTQ Nightlife in Las Vegas

 Open 24 hours a day, the central destination of the Fruit Loop has a sound system to rival most clubs on the Strip, and an outdoor patio that’s perfect for catching your breath between trips to the dance floor.
-They host almost-nightly events, including Latin Tuesdays with $5 wells until midnight, Wednesdays We Wear Pink with $5 wells from 10 pm–midnight, and We Love the Weekend on Friday and Saturday nights with performances at midnight and 1:30 am.
-They’ve got a packed schedule for this year’s Pride Month, including a Party Like It’s 1999-themed Halloween weekend.
+They host almost-nightly events, including Latin Tuesdays with $5 wells until midnight, Wednesdays We Wear Pink with $5 wells from 10 pm–midnight, and We Love the Weekend drag nights with performances at midnight and 1:30 am.

 If the madness of Piranha gets to be too much, QuadZ offers a Fruit Loop alternative sans dance floor, where the regulars prefer to hang out with the bartenders, shoot pool, play darts, and pick out songs on the video jukebox.
-This is another loosely-themed “country” bar with monthly “Cowboy Bingo” nights supporting the Nevada Gay Rodeo Association.
+This is another loosely themed “country” bar with “Cowboy Bingo” nights supporting the Nevada Gay Rodeo Association.

 Nothing says inclusivity like people of all genders and sexual proclivities sharing a game of Super Mario Bros on a giant projector screen.
 The Las Vegas Gaymers even hold weekly video game tournaments here.
-It’s one of the most welcoming bars in the LGBTQ community, partially due to lesbian-themed evenings where it’s cool if the boys show up too.
+It’s one of the most welcoming bars in the LGBTQ community, thanks to its ladies’ nights, burlesque nights, “divalesque” nights, and fandom-themed events.

 The 24/7/365 Spotlight Lounge is probably best described as a quintessential gaming bar for locals that caters to the gay community.
-This is a friendly, relaxed spot with daily drink specials, video poker, keno, slots, pool tables, six 50'' TVs, daily gaming promotions, and shuffleboard tournaments on Saturdays.
+This is a friendly, relaxed spot with daily drink specials, video poker, keno, slots, pool tables, six 50'' TVs, and daily gaming promotions.

 If you only see one show in Vegas in your entire life, make it one of Spiegelworld's whacked-out, raunchy, NSFW, and most definitely queer variety/vaudeville shows.
-Right now that roster includes Absinthe, an absinthe-fueled circus held in a big top in front of Caesars Palace and hosted by the enigmatic Gazillionaire; Opium, the out-of-this-world space opera send-up with plenty of robot sex and a sword-swallower named Todd (you’ll understand why that’s relevant when you see the show); and their newest production, the Atomic Saloon Show, where Madam Boozy Skunkton and her boy Blue Jackson will have you saddling up for the wildest ride of your life.
+Right now that roster includes Absinthe, a green-fairy-fueled circus held in a big top in front of Caesars Palace and hosted by the enigmatic Gazillionaire; Opium, the out-of-this-world space opera send-up with plenty of robot sex and a sword-swallower named Todd (you’ll understand why that’s relevant when you see the show); and their WAY “Out” West production, the Atomic Saloon Show, where Madam Boozy Skunkton and her boy Blue Jackson will have you saddling up for the wildest ride of your life.
+And keep an eye out for their newest production DiscoShow opening at the LINQ later this year!
 These shows are basically like Cirque if Cirque had an NSFW sense of humor and thoroughly embraced queer camp.